HL7/fhir-security-label-ds4p/input/pagecontent/index.md

 - Provenance Requirements specifying the recording and consumption of provenance information in releasing or receiving personal or population-level FHIR resources.

-#### Structure of `meta.security` and Extensions
+#### Structure of `Resource.meta.security` and Extensions
-The IG describes how to structure `meta.security` to meet the HL7 Healthcare Privacy and Security Classification System syntactic and semantic rules and convey computable and interoperable policy within a policy domain based on Trust Contracts with binding capability statements.
+The IG describes how to structure `Resource.meta.security` to meet the HL7 Healthcare Privacy and Security Classification System syntactic and semantic rules and convey computable and interoperable policy within a policy domain based on Trust Contracts with binding capability statements.

 It also defines a set of extensions to enable specifying: